ocademy-ai/machine-learning/open-machine-learning-jupyter-book/machine-learning-productionization/overview.md

 # Overview

-Productionization of a Machine Learning solution is not a one time thing.
-It is always under improving  through the iterative process continuously.
+Productionization of a Machine Learning solution is not a one-time thing.
+It is always under improving one-time through the iterative process continuously.

 ```{epigraph}
 Machine learning is a highly iterative process: you may try many dozens of ideas before finding one that you're satisfied with.